mbagg4152/protein-flavonoid-thesis-project/README.md

 Then the data is added to a list such that this gene data is associated with the appropriate plant.

-## `flavonoid/keggv2_with_libs.py`
-This file is a 'condensed' version of  `keggv2.py`.
-Instead of relying on the external imports from the `lib` directory, all of the important variables, functions, etc. are located in within the main file.
-__Note:__ the  `json_data` directory is still needed for the program to work correctly.
-This file was made more for convenience since imports can sometimes behave strangely, plus this decreases the number of code files needed to accomplish the same tasks.
-When continuing development, if you wish to keep a condensed version, it is highly suggested to work on the main and library files first, then build the condensed version.

 <!--  -->
 ---